Rey Fénix: WWE (2025–present)

 On March 21, 2025, it was reported by Fightful Select Español that Fénix was officially signed to WWE.
 In the same month, WWE began airing vignettes on SmackDown to promote his debut.
 He made his debut on the April 4 episode of SmackDown under his "Rey Fénix" name, defeating Nathan Frazer.
 On April 19, Fénix replaced an injured Rey Mysterio to face El Grande Americano at WrestleMania 41 Saturday, where he was defeated.
-At Worlds Collide on June 7, Fenix competed in his first title match in WWE, where he unsuccessfully challenged for the NXT North American Championship against defending champion Ethan Page, Je'Von Evans and Laredo Kid in a fatal four-way match.
+At the WWE and AAA event Worlds Collide on June 7, Fenix competed in his first title match in WWE, where he unsuccessfully challenged for the NXT North American Championship against defending champion Ethan Page, Je'Von Evans and Laredo Kid in a fatal four-way match.
 In the same month, Fenix formed a tag team with Andrade, competing at night 2 of SummerSlam on August 3, in a Six-Pack tag team Tables, Ladders, and Chairs match for the WWE Tag Team Championship, but failed to win.
 The team would quickly disband as Andrade would leave WWE a month later.
 On the September 12 episode of SmackDown, Fénix accepted Sami Zayn's open challenge for the WWE United States Championship, but failed to win the title.
+At the Royal Rumble on January 31, 2026, Fenix entered the match at #24 being eliminated by Brock Lesnar.

+Return to AAA (2025–present)

+At Guerra de Titanes, Fénix and Rey Mysterio (with Penta) defeated Los Gringos Locos 2.0 (Dominik Mysterio and El Grande Americano) in the main event.
+At Rey de Reyes, Fénix, Lola Vice and Mr. Iguana defeated La Hiedra and Money Machine (Garra de Oro and Colmillo de Plata) in a Relevos Australianos match.
+At Noche de Los Grandes, Fénix defeated Laredo Kid to win the AAA World Cruiserweight Championship for the second time.